 Physical exam for bumps or lesions you may not have noticed

 Education about safer sex and STIs, including HIV

 Tests for Gonorrhea and Chlamydia in the throat and rectum

 Diagnosis and treatment for genital or anal warts if they are present

 We provide treatment for men with known contact with gonorrhea, chlamydia, syphilis or Trichomonas vaginalis.
 Please note, we must repeat tests for STDs that have been diagnosed elsewhere.

 All services are free and confidential.

 You don't have to be a Gay or Bisexual Man to Receive Services!

-We are an encouraging and welcoming group and we're excited to provide services to any men, regardless of orientation.
+We are an encouraging and welcoming group and we're excited to provide services to anyone who identifies as male and/or trans, regardless of orientation.